Can you sing better without tonsils? ( How? )

 The problem is that once you get rid of your healthy tonsils then you might find that your throat gets infected fairly often.
 On the other hand, any surgery made in your throat or mouth area is fairly risky as you are a singer, and one simple mistake could ruin your voice forever, so do consider the possible negative effects that can occur.
 I have even heard of people taping on their forehead before surgery “singer” so that the surgeon is extra careful, I really doubt it makes any difference tho.

 Yes, singing can cause tonsilitis, as most singers will force their throat and vocal cords to a point where they have a somewhat constant sore throat and swollen tonsils.
-Competition among singers is fairly fierce, and the most dedicated ones think that they have to force their voice in order to get better, and oftentimes they neglect their vocal health entirely.
+Competition among singers is fairly fierce, and the most dedicated ones think that they have to force their voices in order to get better, and oftentimes they neglect their vocal health entirely.
 Some get sore throats, some develop a vocal fry while others develop tonsilitis.

 The problem is that most singers do not allow their body to fully recover from the previous days singing, and this only makes the body struggle in order to prevent infection and this is why some singers have almost constant swollen tonsils.
 Rest is extremely important, especially if you are forcing your voice, you have to give your body a chance to heal itself before you put more stress on it.
 If you want to know more about vocal health then check out my in-depth article How to take care of your vocal cords for singing? ( In 10 Easy Ways ).

 Absolutely, you can scream without tonsils, some might say that you can scream even better without them.
 Although it’s a good idea to practice screaming only a couple of weeks after you got your tonsils removed, as the area where your tonsils had been are fairly sensible for the first couple of weeks and you should not put too much pressure on them.
-Once you are fully healed you can scream as loud and as often you want.
+Once you are fully healed you can scream as loud and as often as you want.

-The problem is that a lot of people, not only singers think that tonsils have anything to with their voice, although this is true for people who get swollen tonsils fairly often, but for the average person, this is hardly the case and removing your tonsils doesn’t mean that you can scream and abuse your voice as much as you want as there will be consequences, like frequent throat infections.
+The problem is that a lot of people, not only singers think that tonsils have anything to with their voice, although this is true for people who get swollen tonsils fairly often, but for the average person, this is hardly the case, and removing your tonsils doesn’t mean that you can scream and abuse your voice as much as you want as there will be consequences, like frequent throat infections.
 If your tonsils bothered you because they were swollen, now imagine not having them and allowing the infection to spread to your vocal cords, couple of these throat infections and you will probably want your tonsils back.

 After the surgery, your body’s main goal is to heal itself so if you force your throat during this period of time you are risking an infection, which is the last thing you would want after surgery.
 Take your time and allow your body to recover, if your throat hurts even after 4 weeks then you should give it some more time, as your body didn’t heal itself yet.
 If several months have passed and your throat hurts when you sing then removing your tonsils was pointless, as most likely your singing technique is what is making your throat hurt.

 A lot of singers think that tonsillectomy is a fairly common surgery and it is rather painless, plus you can eat all the ice cream you want after the surgery.
-Most go to the surgery with a mindset that it is as simple as making two cuts and then going home the same day.
+Most go to the surgery with the mindset that it is as simple as making two cuts and then going home the same day.
 The problem is that it will hurt after the operation, luckily you will get some medication that blocks this pain, but the pain will persist for several days if not weeks.

 On the other hand, you could spit out a lot of blood for a couple of days if your tonsils have not been cauterized correctly, while this in itself isn’t painful but it will hinder your progress of healing.